qaw02468/StockGame/README.md

 # StockGame
-A Stock Game can save and load.
+A Stock Game can buy and sell stocks,save and load files,and play games with computer players.
 A stock-like millionaire game.
 ![](https://i.imgur.com/ZuLZ2Sd.jpg)

 UML